Simples in a cotilting heart: Simple objects in the heart

-\begin{remark} Any torsion-free module is trivially almost torsion-free and any torsion module is trivially almost torsion.
-The condition (ATF1) implies that if an almost torsion-free object is not torsion-free, then it must be torsion.
-Similarly, any almost torsion object is either torsion or torsion-free.
-We will consider the non-trivial cases: the objects contained in $\Tcal$ that are almost torsion-free and the objects contained in $\Fcal$ that are almost torsion.
-These objects are also known as \textbf{torsion, almost torsion-free} and \textbf{torsion-free, almost torsion} respectively. \end{remark}
+\begin{remark} Any torsionfree module is trivially almost torsionfree and any torsion module is trivially almost torsion.
+The condition (ATF1) implies that if an almost torsionfree object is not torsionfree, then it must be torsion.
+Similarly, any almost torsion object is either torsion or torsionfree.
+We will consider the non-trivial cases: the objects contained in $\Tcal$ that are almost torsionfree and the objects contained in $\Fcal$ that are almost torsion.
+These objects are also known as \textbf{torsion, almost torsionfree} and \textbf{torsionfree, almost torsion} respectively. \end{remark}

 \begin{example} Suppose that the torsion pair $\tau = (\Tcal, \Fcal)$ in $\Mod{R}$ is hereditary.
-If $T$ is a torsion almost torsion-free module, then (ATF1) implies that $T$ is simple.
+If $T$ is a torsion, almost torsionfree module, then (ATF1) implies that $T$ is simple.
 Conversely, if $T \in \Tcal$ is simple, then (ATF1) is clearly satisfied, and (ATF2) follows from the hereditary property of $\Tcal.$

-Next, we show that the torsion free almost torsion modules are precisely the modules in $\Cogen^2 (\Inj (\Fcal)) \isom \Mod{R}/\Tcal$ which become simple in the localisation.
-To see that a torsion free almost torsion module $F$ belongs to $\Cogen^2 (\Inj (\Fcal))$, take the injective envelope of $F,$ which is torsion free by the hereditary property.
-Condition (AT2) implies that $\Omega^{-1}(F)$ too is torsion-free; if we take its injective envelope, we get a copresentation of $F = F_{\Tcal}$ by torsion free injective modules.
+Next, we show that the torsionfree, almost torsion modules are precisely the modules in $\Cogen^2 (\Inj (\Fcal)) \isom \Mod{R}/\Tcal$ which become simple in the localisation.
+To see that a torsionfree, almost torsion module $F$ belongs to $\Cogen^2 (\Inj (\Fcal))$, take the injective envelope of $F,$ which is torsionfree by the hereditary property.
+Condition (AT2) implies that $\Omega^{-1}(F)$ too is torsionfree; if we take its injective envelope, we get a copresentation of $F = F_{\Tcal}$ by torsionfree injective modules.
 Conversely, any module $F$ in $\Cogen^2 (\Inj (\Fcal))$ satisfies condition (AT2).
-For, suppose w.l.o.g. that there is a short exact sequence $0 \to F \to A \to B \to 0$ with $A$ in $\Fcal$ and $B$ in $\Tcal$.
+For, suppose w.l.o.g. that there is a short exact sequence $0 \to F \to A \to B \to 0$ with $A$ in $\Fcal$ and $B \neq 0$ in $\Tcal$.
 Then we have a commutative diagram with exact rows where $\Omega^{-1}(F)\in \Fcal$ and thus $h=0$.
 But then the upper row is split exact, a contradiction.
 Now it is easy to see that a module in $\Cogen^2 (\Inj (\Fcal)),$ regarded as an object of the localisation, contains no proper subobjects, and must therefore be simple, if and only if it satisfies condition (AT1).